-Electronics Engineer, Federal Communications Commission, Office of Engineering and Technology, 445 12th Street, SW., Washington, DC 20554
+Agency Contact: Tom Mooring, Electronics Engineer, Federal Communications Commission, Office of Engineering and Technology, 445 12th Street SW., Washington, DC 20554 Phone: 202 418-2450 Fax: 202 418-1944 Email: tom.mooring@fcc.gov

-Email: tom.mooring@fcc.gov

-3729.
+3725.
 UNLICENSED OPERATION IN THE TV BROADCAST BANDS (ET DOC.
 NO. 04-186)

-Priority: Substantive, Nonsignificant Legal Authority: 47 USC 154(i); 47 USC 302; 47 USC 303 (e)(f)(r); 47 USC 307
+Legal Authority: 47 USC 154(i); 47 USC 302; 47 USC 303(e) to 303(f); 47 USC 303(r); 47 USC 307

 Abstract: The notice of proposed rulemaking proposes to amend the Commission's rules to allow unlicensed radio transmitters to operate in the broadcast television spectrum at locations where that spectrum is not being used.
-We believe that the proposals set forth will provide for more efficient and effective use of the TV spectrum and will have significant benefits for the public by allowing the development of new and innovative types of unlicensed broadband devices and services for businesses and consumers
+We believe that the proposals set forth will provide for more efficient and effective use of the TV spectrum and will have significant benefits for the public by allowing the development of new and innovative types of unlicensed broadband devices and services for businesses and consumers.

-Action

-Date

-FR Cite
+Action Date FR Cite

-NPRM

-06/18/04

-69 FR 34103
+NPRM 06/18/04 69 FR 34103

+Next Action Undetermined